evshary/cheat-sheet/Linux/tpm.md

 ./eltt2 -S 41424344
 ```

+# TPM simulator
+If you don't have TPM hardware, you can use [IBM's Software TPM 2.0](https://sourceforge.net/projects/ibmswtpm2/).

+Refer to [How to setup TPM-simulator in Ubuntu 20.04](https://francislampayan.medium.com/how-to-setup-tpm-simulator-in-ubuntu-20-04-25ec673b88dc) for how to use TPM simulator.

 # Reference

 * [可信計算基礎](https://www.slideserve.com/sadie/2222582): **Really good resource** to realize the architecture of TPM and how it works.